walterfreeman/ast101/syllabus.md

 SU’s religious observances notification and policy, found at http://hendricks.syr.edu/spiritual-life/index.html, recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
 Under the policy, students are provided an opportunity to make up any examination, study, or work requirements that may be missed due to a religious observance provided they notify their instructors before the end of the second week of classes.
 An online notification process is available for students in My Slice / StudentServices / Enrollment / MyReligiousObservances / Add a Notification.

-*(The following is specific to my classes)*

 Events of equal solemnity to major religious observances, occurring on inflexible dates, will be given the same deference as religious observances.
 This includes weddings and commitment ceremonies of immediate family members, funerals, caregiving duties for sick family members, other family emergencies or singularly-important events, job interviews, and the like.

+Likewise, you may have conflicts between elements of our course and other University-sponsored activities or other activities of an academic nature (for instance, NCAA athletics or travel to an academic conference).
-Participation in political or social activism occurring on inflexible dates or in response to ongoing circumstances – attending a demonstration, canvassing for a campaign, serving as a poll worker, or the like – will be given this same deference.
+These events will be given the same deference, as will participation in political or social activism occurring on inflexible dates or in response to ongoing circumstances – attending a demonstration, canvassing for a campaign, serving as a poll worker, or the like.

-If you must miss your lab because of a solemn observance, social or political activism, illness or injury, or academic conflict, please discuss this with your group and arrange to attend at a different time that week.
+If you must miss your lab because of a solemn observance, social or political activism, illness or injury, or academic or university-sanctioned conflict, please discuss this with your group and arrange to attend at a different time that week.

-If you miss an exam or homework quiz for such a reason, then we will arrange an alternate opportunity for you to demonstrate proficiency on that material.
+If you miss an exam for such a reason, then we will replace that exam grade with the average of other exam grades.